-This mixed naval force included the armed merchant cruiser Kanimbla, British sloops Lilac and Shoreham, Indian sloop Lawrence, British corvette Snapdragon, British gunboat Cockchafer, British armed trawler Arthur Cavanagh, two Anglo-Iranian Oil Company tugs, one local dhow, and one RAF picket boat.
-The force sent against Khorramshahr included the British sloop Falmouth, Australian sloop Yarra and several small craft.
+This mixed naval force included the armed merchant cruiser Kanimbla, the British sloops Lilac and Shoreham, the Indian sloop Lawrence, the British corvette Snapdragon, the British river gunboat Cockchafer, the British armed trawler Arthur Cavanagh, two Anglo-Iranian Oil Company tugs, one local dhow, and one RAF picket boat.
+The force sent against Khorramshahr included the British sloop Falmouth, the Australian sloop Yarra and several small craft.

 The Iranian naval force comprised two sloops and four gunboats.
 Simultaneous attacks were planned against Khorramshahr, the Iranian naval base situated at the junction of Karun river with the Shatt al-Arab; Abadan town and island, and the headquarters of the Anglo-Iranian Oil Company; and the port of Bandar Shahpur.

 'Countenance' was postponed several times, and finally fixed for 25 August 1941.